yanyuteng/fastproj/README.md

----
-output:
-  html_document:
-    keep_md: true
----

 # fastproj

 The goal of fastproj is for fast and convenient population projection, and to provide corresponding Word reports.

 ## Installation

-You can install the development version of fastproj like so:

 ``` r
 devtools::install_github("yanyuteng/fastproj")